zakwarren/nightsawayforms/docs/userGuide.md

 This gives you the opportunity to find out the details of the nearest hospital to your camp and add it in.

-nightsAwayForms comes with a default risk assessment JSON file, which it deploys on startup if the file doesn't already exist.
+nightsawayforms comes with a default risk assessment JSON file, which it deploys on startup if the file doesn't already exist.
 This can be edited with your own categories and risk assessments.
 Details on this, and adding your own dynamic fields, can be found